 Q: What was your career path?
 How long have you been doing this?

 A: I started in the late 90's following a desire to record myself practising guitar, playing along to backing tracks then the recording bug took over.
 My home studio grew and grew, I had an 8 bus mixing console, outboard effects and recorded to a Fostex 16 track hard disc recorder.
 In 2001 I jumped into changing career and went to SAE in London for a couple of years then landed the dream job at the BBC in 2003.
-After 6 years there, I decided to take a break to pursue a different passion (beer!) and have returned in the last couple of years to set up another home studio based around Apple computers, the much talked about pro-tools competitor- Studio One from Presonus and plug ins by Waves, Soundtoys, Fabfilter and many more.
+After 6 years there, I decided to take a break to pursue a different passion (beer!) and have returned in the last couple of years to set up another home studio based around Apple computers, Pro Tools and plugins by Waves, Soundtoys, Fabfilter and many more.

 Q: How would you describe your style?